The International Baccalaureate® (IB) Diploma Programme (DP) curriculum sets out the requirements for studying the DP.

+The curriculum is made up of the DP core and six subject groups.
 Made up of the three required components, the DP core aims to broaden students’ educational experience and challenge them to apply their knowledge and skills.

-- Individuals and societies
+- Environmental systems and societies*

-Choosing subjects in the Diploma Programme
+Choosing subjects in the DP

 Students will take some subjects at higher level (HL) and some at standard level (SL).
-HL and SL courses differ in scope but are measured according to the same grade descriptors, with students expected to demonstrate a greater body of knowledge, understanding and skills at higher level.
+HL and SL subjects differ in scope but are measured according to the same grade descriptors, with students expected to demonstrate a greater body of knowledge, understanding and skills at higher level.

 Standard level subjects take up 150 teaching hours.
 Higher level comprises 240 teaching hours.